drchapman-17/dmtmbda-notes/README.md

 **OLAP**:
 - Interactive Data Processing system for **dynamic multidimensional analyses**.
-- Each query involves **hue amount of records** to process a set of numeric data summing up the perfrmance of enterprise
+- Each query involves **huge amount of records** to process a set of numeric data summing up the perfrmance of enterprise
 - Worload changes over time

 ### DataMart